 Unbeatable Orthodontic Care in New York

-Here at Owl Orthodontics, we proudly serve the communities and surrounding communities of Amherst, Williamsville, Clarence, Buffalo, Lancaster-Depew, and Grand Island, NY with top-tier care.
-We provide comprehensive orthodontic care to our patients ranging from various types of braces to palatal expanders and thumb and finger sucking appliances for our little ones.
-We want our patients to feel at home during their orthodontic appointments and for them to feel like they are receiving the best care possible.
-When it comes to conditions that require serious treatments such as jaw surgery, it is crucial that you do not feel you are compromising on quality.
-We would love to be the office you choose if you are looking for quality treatment by professionals you can trust.
+Owl Orthodontics is proud to serve the communities and surrounding communities of Amherst, Williamsville, Clarence, Buffalo, Lancaster-Depew, and Grand Island, NY with top-tier care.
+We provide comprehensive orthodontic care for our patients ranging from various types of braces to palatal expanders to thumb and finger sucking appliances for our youngest patients.
+We strive to make our patients as comfortable as possible by providing an environment of trust and open communication where the individual orthodontic needs of each patient are heard and met.
+When it comes to conditions that require serious interventions such as jaw surgery, you mustchoose a provider that offers the highest quality treatment, we are that provider.

 Understanding Jaw Surgery

-At Owl Orthodontics, you can feel confident that you are receiving incredible care during jaw surgery.
-This type of surgery can usually be performed entirely inside of your mouth, which leaves no facial scars.
-This procedure will take place in the hospital and will generally require a stay of one to two days.
-Your surgeon will make cuts in the jawbones and move them into the correct position.
+At Owl Orthodontics, you can feel confident that you are receiving the highest quality care during jaw surgery.
+This type of surgery can usually be performed entirely inside of your mouth which means you won’t develop any facial scars.
+Jaw surgery is a procedure that takes place in a hospital and typically requires a stay of one to two days.
+During the procedure, your surgeon will make cuts in the jawbones and move them into the correct position.
 Once your jaws are properly aligned, screws and bone plates will be used to secure the bones into their new position.
 In some cases, extra bone may be added to your jaw.
-When this is the case, your surgeon is able to transfer bone from your hip, leg or rib to use during surgery.
+In this case, your surgeon takes bone from your hip, leg or rib to transfer to your jaw during surgery.

-In most cases, your orthodontist will place braces on your teeth before surgery to level and align your teeth.
-After your jaw heals from surgery – which will usually take three to six weeks – your orthodontist will finish aligning your teeth and eventually remove the braces.
-The entire orthodontic process may take 12 to 24 months.
+In most cases, your orthodontist will place braces on your teeth before surgeryto level and align your teeth.
+Your jaw will take approximately three to six weeks to heal from surgery.
+Once healed, your orthodontist will finish aligning your teeth and eventually remove the braces.
+The entire orthodontic process may take anywhere from 12 to 24 months.

 Types of Jaw Surgery